niaid/viral_variant_pipeline/README.md

 3. consensus sequence for each sample (fasta)
 4. multi fasta file of all consensus sequences
 5. log file

+## Summary of Mapping and Variant Calling Steps:

+- FASTQ files are filtered and trimmed with Nanofilt (-q 8 -l 500 --headcrop 50).
+- Reads are then aligned to the reference genome using minimap2(x) and parameter -ax map-ont.
+- Variants are called using both samtools and bcftools.
+- Coverage plots are created using R from a bedgraph file generated using bedtools and plotted with R ggplot2 package.
+- A consensus sequence was generated for each sample incorporating variants called.
+- All consensus sequences are finally aligned together with the reference sequence using mafft with default parameters. (not included in this current release, we recommend running mafft online (https://mafft.cbrc.jp/alignment/software/))

 ## References